idptools/goose/README.md

 * Added the ability to optimize towards arbitrary vectors for linear profiles.
 * Added the ability to optimize towards arbitrary matrices for properties involving matrix calculations.
 * Update of demo notebooks in /demos to reflect changes in code.
+* Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.

 #### Available Demos
 * **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.